ThorvaldAagaard/Bridge-Robot-Utilities/README.md

 Some utilities for arranging matches between robots playing bridge.

 # TMPbn2LinVG
-used for translating PBN-files from [Bridge Moniteur](http://www.wbridge5.com/bm.htm) - a table manager - into lin-files, that can be viewed in [NetBridgeVu.exe] (https://www.bridgebase.com/intro/installation_guide_for_bbo.php).
+Used for translating PBN-files from [Bridge Moniteur](http://www.wbridge5.com/bm.htm) - a table manager - into lin-files, that can be viewed in [NetBridgeVu.exe] (https://www.bridgebase.com/intro/installation_guide_for_bbo.php).

 # TMGib
-Enables GIB to called from a table monitor.
+Enables GIB to be called from a table monitor.
+Both Table Monitora are supported

 # Installation
-You can clone this repository or just download the two executables in the dist/ folder.
+You can clone this repository or download a release with executables

 You will have to copy the GIB-executable as it is not included in this repository.

-Just place it in a folder of your own choice - the program expects to find GIB in a subfolder called GIB
+Just place it in a folder of your own choice - the program expects to find GIB in a subfolder called GIB (But you can change it by sending a parameter)

 These files should be present in the GIB folder